melodiehc/CS623-Project---Database-Management-/README.md

 The Python program provides a **menu-driven interface** where each option executes one of the required transactions inside a controlled SQL transaction block.

+## How to Run the Program/ Requirments
+Install psql, install psycopg2-binary library

+1. In terminal - run python CS623_project.py
+2. You will see:
+   === CS623 Project Menu ===
+1. Delete product p1
+2. Delete depot d1
+3. Rename product p1 → pp1
+4. Rename depot d1 → dd1
+5. Add product p100 + stock
+6. Add depot d100 + stock
+7. Show tables
+0. Exit

+Choose any option and then confirm changes by running SELECT * FROM product;
+SELECT * FROM depot;
+SELECT * FROM stock;

 ---

 ## 📊 Database Schema